 - All entry points in Tanzania are prepared with COVID-19 preventive measures.

-- You will also be requested to adhere to the hygiene measures including using hand sanitizer dispensers , wearing face masks and keeping physical distance at all times.
+- At the airport you will be requested to adhere to the hygiene measures including using hand sanitizer dispensers , wearing face masks and keeping physical distance at all times.

-- There is no mandatory (self) quarantine unless you are showing symptoms of the COVID-19 virus.
+- There is no mandatory (self) quarantine unless you are showing symptoms of the COVID-19 virus or have traveled through India within 14 days prior to arrival in Tanzania.

 - Please remember that it is possible to obtain your visa online to shorten the waiting time at the airport as much as possible.